 The first thing I noticed was the flavor.
 The sauce has flavor and it’s good!
 It tastes like chipotle peppers, and the flavor is strong.
 This is a trap.
 While you’re focusing on the flavor the sauce is turning the dial on your mouth to broil and dumping thermite on your tongue.
 Next thing I knew I was doing my best “Terry Crews Old Spice” impression.
 Fire.
 Everything on fire.
 This was just the sauce’s opening act.

 As the heat finally began to dissipate in my mouth I noticed there was a strange warm feeling slowly crawling down my throat.
 I’ve had a lot of hot sauces, but I’ve never felt this before.
-It wasn’t unbearable, but it was uncomfortable, and persistent, slowly descending through my chest.
+It wasn’t unbearable, but it was uncomfortable, and persistent, slowly descending through my chest over the course of minutes.
 Then it dropped into my stomach.

 The pain was immense, I started eyeing the trash can, wondering if I was about to be hanging off of it.
 It was like I had a stomach full of mentos, cola, pop rocks, a baking soda volcano, and napalm.
 At the same time my nose suddenly turned into a faucet.
 Without warning and in a matter of seconds mucus was pouring out of my nose and dripping on the floor.
 I grabbed some paper towels to blow my nose and when I blew the sauce went into my nose.
 I could feel my nose hairs combusting one by one.
 My eyes started watering.
 All the while my stomach continued to try to turn itself inside out.